shulgaalexey/idgen/README.md

  the next IDs.

-For the simplest case, when You need a regular non-negative integer ID generation, it is recommended to use basic_idgen class, as following.
+For the simplest case, when You need a regular non-negative integer ID generation, it is recommended to use single_idgen class, as following.

 	/* Issue an instance of ID generator */ simple_idgen g;